-- The select statement is made up from several components, not all of them are mandatory: - SELECT: Determines which columns to include in the query's result set. - FROM: Identifies the tables from which to draw data and how the tables should be joined. - WHERE: Restricts the number of rows in the final result set. - GROUP BY: Used to group rows together by common column values. - ► HAVING: Restricts the number of rows in the final result set using grouped data. - ORDER BY: Sorts the rows of the final result set by one or more columns.
+- The select statement is made up from several components, not all of them are mandatory: - SELECT: Determines which columns to include in the query's result set. - FROM: Identifies the tables from which to draw data and how the tables should be joined. - WHERE: Restricts the number of rows in the final result set. - ORDER BY: Sorts the rows of the final result set by one or more columns.